nrdufour/nemoworld.info-before-2016/_posts/2007-11-16-embryosys-and-ADT.md

 To be continued...

-<blockquote><strong>Update</strong> (2008/08/29): I have abandonned that hosting simply because I don't like the fact I can't really control the infrastructure or make it better / add feature.
-Now everything is back on my own server using Trac (<a href="http://nemoworld.info/projects/embryo">http://nemoworld.info/projects/embryo</a>).</blockquote>
+> **Update** (2008/08/29): I have abandonned that hosting simply because I don't like the fact I can't really control the infrastructure or make it better / add feature.
+Now everything is back on my own server using Trac ([http://www.nemoworld.info/projects/embryo](/projects/embryo)).

-<blockquote><strong>Update</strong> (2011/04/11): Any Embryosys news should be found here at <a href="http://embryo-systems.info">http://embryo-systems.info</a>.
-The source code is currently hosted on github and written in erlang.</blockquote>
+> **Update** (2011/04/11): Any Embryosys news should be found here at <http://embryo-systems.info/>.
+The source code is currently hosted on github and written in erlang.